tyoma/micro-profiler/README.md

 # Revision History

+## v2.0.637

+* Quickfix: functions names were empty on loading existed statistics.

 ## v2.0.636

 * Issue [#59](https://github.com/tyoma/micro-profiler/issues/59) fixed - profiled application keeps running until the last batch of updates and all the symbols are loaded into frontend;